sl-sh-dev/sl-sh/README.md

 ```
 	(hash-set! *repl-settings* :keybindings :emacs)
 ```
-Or setting the mode explicity to vi:
+Or setting the mode explicitly to vi:
 ```
 	(hash-set! *repl-settings* :keybindings :vi)
 ```